Bobarrag/CS3366-HW1/README.md

  - Final Problem is the shape and alignment of buttons
    - Because all of the shapes and buttons are huddled together nothing intutuively distinguishes the right button from the rest

+## Common Elevator Use Cases and Feedback
+- The Ground Floor
+  - The most common use case is taking the elevator to the first floor because most of the time, you are going to have to use the elevator to leave the area again.
+  - The only helpful thing the elevator does to suggest what the correct button to press would be is having the button be translucent, which even then could be construed as it just being a light for the actual button.
+  - The elevator, like most others, has the standard feedback of having the floor lit after you've pressed it and making a sound when you've pressed it.
+  - The most common mistake, as seen by the peeled bottom floor buttons, is pushing the wrong panels trying to find the right button